-Filling the high street with Christmas festivities is the Bargoed Winter Fair.
-This free event serves up a giant Christmas pudding-sized portion of stalls, selling everything from scrumptious chocolates to jewellery and unique Christmas decorations.
+Filling the high street with Christmas festivities is the Bargoed Winter Fair, held towards the end of November This free event serves up a giant Christmas pudding-sized portion of stalls, selling everything from scrumptious chocolates to jewellery and unique Christmas decorations.
 There will also be funfair rides and children’s activities, Santa’s real reindeers, falconry, donkeys and street entertainment.

 Dinefwr Traditional Christmas Fair